Ugly stick

-The ugly stick is a traditional Newfoundland musical instrument fashioned out of household and tool shed items, typically a mop handle with bottle caps, tin cans, small bells and other noise makers.
+The ugly stick is a Newfoundland musical instrument fashioned out of household and tool shed items, typically a mop handle with bottle caps, tin cans, small bells and other noise makers.
 The instrument is played with a drum stick or notched stick and has a distinctive sound.

 History

 In outports and remote villages, social gatherings such as concerts, "times," mummering, and kitchen parties were an important part of the rural culture.
 The principal melody instruments were accordions and fiddles.
 Starting in the 20th century, rhythmic accompaniment came from the ugly stick.
-The instrument's early history is vague, but there are clear precursors:
+The instrument's early history is vague.
+However, there are clear precursors:

 While often described as a "traditional" Newfoundland instrument, the ugly stick likely only became familiar to Newfoundland and Labrador audiences in the early 1980s.
 The Newfoundland and Labrador Folk Festival Guide for 1987 featured an ugly stick player on the cover.
 The guide noted the instrument was "Not available in any music store" and included the following explanation:

 Winston Stanley may have been one of the first local musicians to popularize the ugly stick, making his own in the late 1970s, while Buddy Wasisname and the Other Fellers acquired their first one in Charlottetown, Prince Edward Island, in 1983.
 As late as 1988, an article about a local folk club deemed it necessary to describe what an ugly stick was, stating:

 By the 1990s, references to ugly sticks start to appear in local publications.
 The instrument was likely given a boost by its use by the Folk of the Sea Choir, a fisher choir that formed after the cod moratorium in 1992.
 At the Choir's first concert in 1994, it was introduced by the Dunne Brothers, Rick and Doug, from Renews, accompanied by Gerard Hamilton.
 Doug explained his instrument to the audience:

 Also during the 1990s, ugly sticks became widely available in local music and gift stores, crafted by makers such as Grenfell Letto.
 Originally from the Labrador Straits, Letto started making mini ugly sticks that tourists could take home more readily than the larger version.
 In 2012, he was reported as making around 150 large ugly sticks and between 200 and 300 of his mini ugly sticks per year for the tourist market.

 The name ugly stick was not universal even into the 2000s.
 In 2007, folklorists Maureen Power and Evelyn Osborne documented the playing of a "silly stick" by Melvin Combden, Seldom-Come-By, Fogo Island.

 In the early 2000s, communities started to organize ugly stick making workshops.
 One early community-organized workshop was held in Trepassey, as part of a Come Home Year celebration.
 Yvonne Fontaine was the then Coordinator for the Southern Avalon Development Association: